cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 ### Venue and Attendance

-The CAL 2021 conference will be held online in web streaming.
+The CAL 2021 conference will be held online (web streaming and in person at the University of Milano-Bicocca.

 Attending the conference is *free*.
 <!--